ErToBar2/ORBIT/README.md

 ORBIT is useful as a starting point for work on:

+- photogrammetric mission design for condition assessment,
+- damage detection data acquisition,
 - automated or semi-automated bridge inspection planning,
-- photogrammetric mission design for condition assessment,
-- crack and damage detection data acquisition,
-- benchmark generation for route planning in constrained environments,
 - GNSS-denied or GNSS-degraded infrastructure inspection,
-- bridge digital twins and inspection data integration,
+- bridge digital twinning,
-- comparison of inspection strategies across bridge types and access conditions.

 In short: ORBIT gives researchers a concrete mission-planning workflow for difficult inspection scenarios rather than only a visualization demo or a generic waypoint editor.
+The tool and method has been proven in over 30+ bridge project to be effective and deliver high quality results.

 ## Publication